Guide to Crypto Taxes in the United Kingdom

 If you lose your private key, a negligible claim can be filed only if it can be proven that there is no chance of recovering the key.

 In the instance of theft or fraud, one cannot claim a capital loss.
-The only instance where the HMRC states a loss can be claimed is in the instance of being sold a cryptocurrency that then becomes worthless.
-In which case, a negligible value claim can be filed.
+The only instance where HMRC states a loss can be claimed is in the example of being sold a cryptocurrency that then becomes worthless.
+In this case, a negligible value claim can be filed.

 Corporate crypto taxes

-However, the HMRC is very strict on business considerations, and it will very rarely consider an individual investor as a professional trader.
+However, HMRC is very strict on business considerations and will rarely consider an individual investor as a professional trader.

 Record-keeping

-The HMRC recommends keeping separate, individual records for crypto transactions in the event that an exchange only keeps records for a limited amount or time or if an exchange shuts down before a tax return is completed.
+HMRC recommends keeping separate, individual records for crypto transactions in the event that an exchange only keeps records for a limited amount of time or if an exchange shuts down before a tax return is completed.

 Syncing your transaction history from all exchanges in a crypto tax calculator is one way to keep track of all of your data over multiple years with automated formatting in an organized fashion.

-Any gain or loss must be converted to pound sterling for the tax return, even in crypto to crypto trades.
-The HMRC says to use and keep record of “consistent methodology” when making the pound sterling valuation.
+Any gain or loss must be converted to pound sterling for the tax return, even in crypto-to-crypto trades.
+HMRC says to use and keep a record of "consistent methodology" when making the pound sterling valuation.

-Learn more about crypto taxes in other countries in our Crypto Tax Guide.
+Learn more about crypto taxes in our crypto tax guide.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.